logo

 The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal is a global treaty that aims to reduce the movement of hazardous waste between nations, particularly from developed to less developed countries.
 This includes electronic waste.
 The convention was created to protect human health and the environment from the adverse effects of hazardous waste.
 Businesses involved in the international trade of electronics must ensure their e-waste management practices comply with this convention.
 This means they must avoid illegal shipments and ensure that electronic waste is transported and disposed of in an environmentally sound manner.

-For businesses in Japan, complying with this law involves setting up collection systems, working with certified recycling companies, and meeting specific recycling targets.
+For businesses in Japan, complying with this law involves setting up collection systems, working with trusted recycling companies, and meeting specific recycling targets.
 Retailers must inform consumers how to dispose of their old appliances and may charge recycling fees to cover the costs.
-By adhering to the Home Appliance Recycling Law, businesses help reduce environmental pollution, conserve resources, and promote a circular economy.
+By adhering to the Home Appliance Management and Recycling Law, businesses help reduce environmental pollution, conserve resources, and promote a circular economy.

 India’s E-Waste (Management) Rules